 One of the more time-consuming, but rewarding ways of preventing food waste is to grow your own food.
-There are a lot of variables to growing your own food like yard space, climate and time.
-There are also a lot of things that could go wrong during the growing process like drought, pests, using the wrong fertilizer or overwatering.
+There are a lot of variables to growing your own food like yard space, climate, and time.
+There are also a lot of things that could go wrong during the growing process like drought, pests, using the wrong fertilizer, or overwatering.
 However, the effort is often worth the reward.
-Think about the types of seasonal produce you buy: tomatoes and cucumber in the summer, squash and beets in the fall, radishes and spinach in the spring.
-All of those are seasonal produce that are at their best quality during certain times of the year.
+Think about the types of seasonal produce you buy: tomatoes and cucumber in the summer, squash and beets in the fall, and radishes and spinach in the spring.
+All of those are seasonal produce that is at its best quality during certain times of the year.

 5. Discern Package Dates

 Another common cause of food waste is a misunderstanding of the dates that are printed on the packages of your food.
 The dates found on food products inform both the seller and consumer about the shelf-life and optimal quality of the product.
 What you might not know is that many foods can still be eaten safely after these dates (with the exception of fresh meats, dairy products and some produce products like pre-cut vegetables).
 Harvard University's School of Public Health has a guide to understanding food labels that explain the differences between sell-by, best-by, and use-by dates.

 Preserving food might seem like a dated approach to keeping fruit in a spreadable form, but it actually means a lot of things about how you keep your food in the long term.
 Preserving requires patience, time, and trial and error.
 However, if you want to save money by buying in bulk (a plastic-use-reducing and money-saving tip!) you can use different methods of preserving to store your food items for long-term storage, saving you money over time.